-To receive eduational benefits, eligible recipients must be accepted for admission to the University.
-The application for VA Educational Benefits must be completed and submitted to the Department of Veteran Affairs by the student recipient.
-The Notice of Benefits Eligibility (NOBE) or Certificate of Eligibility (COE) ust be submitted to the School Certifying Official.
-Recipients who have received VA education benefits and plan to transfer to Carson-Newman University from another college must also completeand submita Change of Program or Place of Training Application (Form 22-1995).
-Official transcripts from all colleges and universities attended must also be sumitted in order to determine prior credit.
+The Notice of Benefits Eligibility (NOBE) or Certificate of Eligibility (COE) must be submitted to the School Certifying Official.
+Recipients who have received VA education benefits and plan to transfer to Carson-Newman University from another college must also complete and submit a Change of Program or Place of Training Application (Form 22-1995).
+Official transcripts from all colleges and universities attended must also be submitted in order to determine prior credit.

 The Carson-Newman University VA Educational Benefits Recipient Statement of Understanding and Acknowledgment of Policies must be signed and submitted to the School Certifying Official before enrollment certifications will be processed.
-For additional information concerning Veterans Educational Benefits, please contact the Office of Military Affairs or a School Certifying Office.
+For additional information concerning Veterans Educational Benefits, please contact the Office of Military Services or a School Certifying Office.

-A University School Certifying Officer will submit the enrollment certification for eligible veterans or their dependents.
 Enrollment certifications are submitted after the eligible student has completed the registration process.
 Applications and all supporting documents should be submitted at least eight weeks before the start of the first semester of enrollment for the first time recipients.
-Certifications for first time Chapter 35 beneficiaries cannot be submitted until after the first day of class attendance of the first term of enrollment.